A town that administered one of the richest silver mines in the world

 An exceptionally well-preserved historic town

-Long before Omori became a World Heritage site, it was a Historic Preservation District, and therefore, is still preserved as it was 200 years ago.
+Long before Omori became a World Heritage site, it was designated as an Important Preservation District for Groups of Traditional Buildings, and therefore, is still preserved as it was 200 years ago.
 You won't see any 20th-century buildings or power lines here.
 Many of the temples, shops, and homes lining the streets of Omori have been converted into cafes, gift shops, and galleries.

 Walk the streets of old